aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cell/value/_index.md

 ## value property

-Gets the value contained in this cell.
+Gets/sets the value contained in this cell.

 ### Remarks